WHAT IS DIASTASIS RECTI?

-It doesn’t always return to its natural position after childbirth +, especially if a mother performs the ‘wrong’ type of abdominal exercises (read on for more information) the diastasis remains.
+It doesn’t always return to its natural position after childbirth and, especially if a mother performs the ‘wrong’ type of abdominal exercises (read on for more information) the diastasis remains.
 This can cause a pooching or doming of your stomach, sometimes making you appear still a few months pregnant.
-As well as the aesthetic concerns, diastasis recti is associated with a weak core (+ pelvic floor), leading to a lack of strength + stability in the entire pelvic region + midsection.
+As well as the aesthetic concerns, diastasis recti is associated with a weak core (and pelvic floor), leading to a lack of strength and stability in the entire pelvic region and midsection.
 You can see an illustration of the muscles involved here.

-Diastasis Recti is the result of excessive intra-abdominal pressure or loading caused by non-optimal alignment of your entire body… + is common in the later stages of pregnancy, particularly second or subsequent pregnancies.
-The diastasis (the gap) narrows naturally in the days + weeks following childbirth, but often doesn’t come back together completely on its own, resulting in instability + weakness of the core + a ‘pooch’ stomach or ‘mummy tummy’.
+Diastasis Recti is the result of excessive intra-abdominal pressure or loading caused by non-optimal alignment of your entire body… and is common in the later stages of pregnancy, particularly second or subsequent pregnancies.
+The diastasis (the gap) narrows naturally in the days and weeks following childbirth, but often doesn’t come back together completely on its own, resulting in instability and weakness of the core and a ‘pooch’ stomach or ‘mummy tummy’.

-But the Rectus Abdominis is only 1 of 4 layers of abdominal muscles: the Transverse Abdominis (deepest muscle layer) the Interior + Exterior Obliques (next 2 layers) that form your waist, + then the Rectus Abdominis is on the outside.
+But the Rectus Abdominis is only 1 of 4 layers of abdominal muscles: the Transverse Abdominis (deepest muscle layer) the Interior and Exterior Obliques (next 2 layers) that form your waist, and then the Rectus Abdominis is on the outside.

-Unfortunately when the 2 parts of the muscle separate as a result of this increased pressure, the connective mid-line is stretched + weakened as it takes all other muscular + fascial support structures along with it.
-This leaves the front of the abdomen unsupported + unstable.
+Unfortunately when the 2 parts of the muscle separate as a result of this increased pressure, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
+This leaves the front of the abdomen unsupported and unstable.

-Important: Diastasis Recti is a symptom of excessive intra abdominal pressure, the same state that creates other pelvic + abdominal problems including hernia + prolapse.
-DR should therefore be treated as part of an integrated program designed to restore, re-connect + then strengthen the entire core musculature, rather than be addressed in isolation (+ rather than focussing only on ‘closing the gap’).
+Important: Diastasis Recti is a symptom of excessive and unsupported intra abdominal pressure, the same state that creates other pelvic and abdominal problems including hernia and prolapse.
+DR should therefore be treated as part of an integrated program designed to restore, re-connect and then strengthen the entire core musculature, rather than be addressed in isolation (and rather than focussing only on ‘closing the gap’).

-Lie on your back with your knees bent + your feet flat on the floor.
-Relax your head + shoulders + place your fingers (palm facing you) just above your belly button.
+Lie on your back with your knees bent and your feet flat on the floor.
+Relax your head and shoulders and place your fingers (palm facing you) just above your belly button.

-Lift your head, neck + shoulders slightly off the floor + press down with your fingertips.
+Lift your head and neck very slightly off the floor and press down with your fingertips.
 If you feel a gap, that’s the diastasis.
-You will feel the muscles close in around your fingers as you lift your head + neck.
-Don’t lift your shoulders up too high.
-Repeat the test in two other place: directly over the belly button, + a couple of inches below.
+You will feel the muscles close in around your fingers as you lift your head and neck.
+Don’t lift your shoulders.
+Repeat the test in two other place: directly over the belly button, and a couple of inches below.

-For more information on the MuTu System exercise programs to restore your core + repair your diastasis CLICK HERE
+For more information on the MuTu System exercise programs to restore your core and repair your diastasis CLICK HERE

-In my experience, it can be helpful when the gap is wide (4 fingers or more), +, used correctly, can help with awareness of the abs + for lower back support.
+In my experience, supporting the abdomen during and immediately after pregnancy may be helpful when the gap is wide (4 fingers or more), and, used correctly, can help with awareness of the abs and for lower back support.

-Remember the diastasis is caused by inappropriate loading + pressure within the abdominal + pelvic ‘canister’.
-Wrapping it up in itself won’t fix it, it will just squidge your abdominal mass in a different direction (think of a tube of toothpaste squeezed in the middle…) You need to correct alignment + re-engage an entire SYSTEM of muscles + fasica to put your tummy back where you want it for the long term.
+Remember the diastasis is caused by inappropriate loading and pressure within the abdominal and pelvic ‘canister’.
+Loading that your body can’t withstand as it should.
+Wrapping it up in itself won’t fix it, it will just squidge your abdominal mass in a different direction (think of a tube of toothpaste squeezed in the middle…) You need to correct alignment and re-engage an entire SYSTEM of muscles and fasica to put your tummy back where you want it for the long term.

 Over a third of women will have a gap of two fingers or more after their first baby.
 After second or subsequent pregnancies, this figure is more like two thirds, especially if the gap wasn’t closed effectively after the first.

-You need to correct your ALIGNMENT – the cause of that excessive pressure + loading More on alignment + diastasis recti here
+You need to correct your ALIGNMENT – the cause of that excessive pressure and loading More on alignment and diastasis recti here

-Then you have to learn to ENGAGE your transverse abdominis muscle effectively + correctly, not only when you exercise, but also during every-day movements like lifting, sneezing or twisting.
+Then you have to learn to ENGAGE your transverse abdomens and pelvic floor muscles effectively and correctly, not only when you exercise, but also during every-day movements like lifting, sneezing or twisting.

-Note: Crunches, sit ups + some Pilates or yoga moves will make a diastasis worse!
+Note: Crunches, sit ups and some Pilates or yoga moves will make a diastasis worse

-A: Activating + engaging your core transverse abdominis muscle + learning to re-align + + strengthen your core + pelvis can be done at any stage postpartum + will improve the gap.
-If you did a lot of crunches +/or oblique crunches post baby, then you may have developed a ‘cone’ shape on your abdomen where you have worked the muscles hard, but in the wrong direction.
-You may not bring the muscles right back together, but you can definitely make improvements to strength, stability + the way your tummy looks!
+Activating and engaging your core transverse abdominis muscle and learning to re-align and and strengthen your core and pelvis can be done at any stage postpartum and will improve the gap.
+If you did a lot of crunches and/or oblique crunches post baby, then you may have developed a ‘cone’ shape on your abdomen where you have worked the muscles hard, but in the wrong direction.
+You may not bring the muscles right back together, but you can definitely make improvements to strength, stability AND the way your tummy looks!

-Crunches, sit-ups, oblique (twists) combined with crunches; anything that ‘jack-knifes’ the body, by pivoting at the hip + placing strain on the abdominals - such as straight leg lifts or holds from lying on your back + similar Pilates moves
+Crunches, sit-ups, oblique (twists) combined with crunches; anything that ‘jack-knifes’ the body, by pivoting at the hip and placing strain on the abdominals - such as straight leg lifts or holds from lying on your back and similar Pilates moves